CharlottePortenseigne/data-operations-portfolio/bank-marketing-analysis-dashboard/insights.md

 - Senior: **13.59%**
 - Mid: **10.01%**

-👉 Younger customers show higher responsiveness
+👉 Younger customers are more responsive

 ---